Skip to navigation

 The huge pressures of the earth are evident in places like Kalamina Gorge

-Having dispensed with Joffre and enjoyed the solitude of the gorge, where even sunlight doesn't impinge on the utter stillness, I jumped in the car and slid my way along to Red Gorge, adding yet more layers to the sedimentary diary.
-Here the gorges start to get really deep: you could fit quite a few houses on top of one another before they poked over the top.
+Having explored Joffre and enjoyed the solitude of the gorge, where even sunlight doesn't stir the utter stillness, I jumped in the car and slid my way along to Red Gorge, adding yet more layers to my sedimentary diary in the process.
+Here the gorges start to get really deep; you could fit quite a few houses on top of one another before they poked over the top.
 I walked a fair old pace round the Red Gorge lookout, which ended with a stunning view, at least as impressive as the Z-Bend in Kalbarri.
-All along the way were these termite mounds, and when I got to the lookout I came across a huge cloud of them, who suddenly looked very interested in my sweaty T-shirt.
-Ah well, when you haven't washed your hair for three weeks you just have to take the grief when it comes, so I spent a while hanging round a spider's web I'd spotted, watching him catch millions of the little buggers in his web, before tying them up and eating them for his breakfast.
-That's one satisfying way to get rid of a cloud of pesky termites.
+All along the way were these termite mounds, and when I got to the lookout I came across a huge cloud of their occupants, who suddenly looked very interested in my sweaty T-shirt.
+I suppose that when you haven't washed your hair for three weeks you just have to take the grief when it comes, so for a bit of sport I spent a while hanging round a spider's web I'd spotted, watching him catch hundreds of the tiny insects in his web, tying each of them up before devouring them for his breakfast.
+That was one satisfying way to get rid of a cloud of pesky termites.

 Welcome to Level Two